PrabhuKiran8790/prabhukirankonda-portfolio/series/guide-privacy/december-2023.md

 ## Introduction

-As we reflect on the past year, it's fascinating to look back at the apps and tools that have shaped our digital lives in 2023.
-This blog post aims to provide a detailed overview of the apps I've been using, categorized by their primary use cases such as app management, productivity, entertainment, and more.
+As we reflect on the past year, it's fascinating to look back at the apps and tools that have shaped our digital experience 2023.
+This blog post aims to provide an overview of the apps I've been using, categorized by their primary use cases such as app management, productivity, entertainment, and more.
+Mostly apps I've been using are [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software).
 Let's dive into the world of tech we've explored together.

 ## App Management

 ### ApkUpdater

-- **Description**: ApkUpdater is a GitHub project that allows users to manage their APK files, ensuring they are always up-to-date.
-It's particularly useful for developers and tech enthusiasts who prefer managing their apps manually.
+- **Description**: ApkUpdater is a project that allows users to manage their APK files, ensuring they are always up-to-date.
+It's particularly useful for developers and tech enthusiasts who prefer managing their apps manually and don't want to use google services.
 - **Link**: [GitHub - rumboalla/apkupdater](https://github.com/rumboalla/apkupdater)

 ## Productivity